MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/context-variables-for-bot.md

 ||||

 > [!Note]
 > If there's a mismatch of any of the attributes such as phone number, email address, or case number for a record, then the record won't get automatically identified.
+More information: [Identify records automatically](record-identification-rule.md)

 ### Parse JSON object to extract record ID